For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the student will choose a case study question located at the end of the scheduled chapter readings and write a 350–450-word thread.
+Therefore, the student will choose a case study question located at the end of the scheduled chapter readings and write a minimum 400-word thread.
 The student will be required to provide academic research and a relevant biblical concept to support his/her ideas.

-In the module following each thread, the student will be required to post a 250-word minimum reply to at least 2 other students’ threads.
-This is not simply an agreement or disagreement with the thread, but it should analyze ideas and include academic research to support the analysis.
+In the module following each thread, the student will be required to post a minimum 300-word reply to at least 2 other students’ threads.
+This should not be simply an agreement or disagreement with the thread, but should analyze ideas and include academic research to support the analysis.

 Research Paper: Annotated Bibliography Assignment

-Prior to writing the Research Paper, the student will provide an annotated bibliography of 25 references (in current APA format with a cover page) that he/she plans on using for his/her research.
+Prior to writing the Research Paper, the student will provide an annotated bibliography of 15 references that he/she plans on using for his/her research.
 Each reference must include a summary, analysis, and reflection.

 Research Paper Assignment